4-Year PhD Programme

 Once a student has been selected for our 4-year PhD Programme they have to apply for admission to the University.

 The University of Cambridge has a vibrant and diverse international student community and welcomes talented students from around the world.
-There’s loads going on in the University, Colleges and city, and with students accounting for about a fifth of the city’s overall population, Cambridge is a great place to be a student.
+There’s lots going on in the University, Colleges and city, and with students accounting for about a fifth of the city’s overall population, Cambridge is a great place to be a student.
 See the University’s Student Life pages for more information.

 Financial support